 This page may contain affiliate links.
 At no additional cost to you, I will earn a commission if you purchase a product through the links on this page.

-This week marked the beginning of Flu season and unfortunately, there have already been some deaths including one child from Florida.
-(Read some Stories, HERE and HERE) Since this is the first week, it is startling to see such early cases come in at such a high rate.
+Flu season is in full swing and unfortunately, there have already been some deaths including one child from Florida.
 In fact, according to the CDC, last year’s season, “was at or above the epidemic threshold for 16 consecutive weeks.”.
 Some sources even go so far to state that there were 80,000 deaths last flu season although adult deaths due to influenza are not officially tracked by the CDC.

 The flu is serious and it is time that we all start treating it that way.
 It is way more than a nasty cold and can lead to pneumonia and other life threatening complications.

 Who is at the Highest Risk?

 - Young children under age 5, and especially those under 2 years

 - People who have chronic illnesses, such as asthma, heart disease, kidney disease, liver disease and diabetes

 - Pregnant women and women up to two weeks postpartum

 - People with weakened immune systems

 - Residents of nursing homes and other long-term care facilities